mishelashala/intro-to-ddd/003-strategic-design.md

 To reiterate the point, all these strategies are in place to avoid diverting our attention and priorities from the core domain to the generic subdomains.

+### Domain Vision Statement

+At the beginning of every projects we have to many incertenties, we lack deep insight and knoledge of the domain; and the models are not well defined yet -or not defined at all.
+As we go further and further in the development process models start to get defined and refined.

+When new members join in late stages of developments the need for non-technical explanations of the models may arise.
+We can write down a short value proposition of the domain model in order to fulfill that need.

+This domain vision statement should include what differentiate your models from other models, in other words: what makes your model special and unique.
+The vision statement should also include all the benefits and trade offs of your domain.

+Just like the ubiquitious languages and the model, when new insight or knowledge of the domain is gained we must revise and update (if needed) the value proposition.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)